gardener/documentation/hugo/content/050-tutorials/content/howto/gardener_gcp/_index.md

 ---
-title: Create a kubernetes cluster in GCP with Gardener
+title: Create a kubernetes cluster on GCP with Gardener
-description: "How to create a Kubernetes Cluster with Gardener in GCP"
+description: "How to create a Kubernetes Cluster with Gardener on GCP"
 type: tutorial-page
 level: beginner
 index: 30